whalekeykeeper/mixed_effect_model_for_self_paced_reading_experiment/README.md

 In current repository, the core part are one Python script to preprocess data and one R script to build linear mixed effect regression models.

+### Data processing

+- Global and local accuracies are checked.
+- Reading Time (RT) are log-transformed.
+- Extreme RTs are not excluded yet which will be dealed after discussion.

 ### Mixed effect regression models